 Qualifications: Strong verbal and written communication skills, ability to work independently, strong computer skills with an interest in corporate events and marketing/development.
 Ability to juggle multiple tasks with strong attention to detail.
 Must be a highly motivated, self-starter, exercise creativity, take initiative, and have the ability to work under pressure in a fast-paced environment.

-We are currently reviewing resumes for 2013 internships.
-Email resume and cover letter to Kimberley Hartmann at SpecialEvents@paleycenter.org.
+Email resume and cover letter to Gwendolyn Pointer at email@example.com.

 Description: The Paley Center for Media invites qualified students to take part in the ongoing Internship Program, designed to provide unique insight into the worlds of network, cable, and international broadcasting, as well as valuable experience in nonprofit administration.
 This is an unpaid internship.
 College Credit may be available through participating schools.
 The Development Intern will report to and assist the Vice President of Development in all facets of administrative support, fundraising and other tasks as assigned.
 Duties include but are not limited to fielding phone calls, conducting follow up phone calls, writing, scheduling appointments and meetings, mass mailings, and other related tasks.
 The position will aid the VP in producing documents, briefing papers, reports and presentations.